Welcome to today's edition of the Rush 24-7 podcast.

 You know, the police chief caught a little flack for releasing that videotape of the robbery last Friday, but it was the Department of Justice that demanded it be withheld.

-They did that to keep the protesters outraged white hot.
+They did that to keep the protesters' outrage white hot, so to speak.

 They wanted them really mad out there.

-They wanted them really think, the protesters, they wanted them really thinking they weren't being told everything.
+They wanted them really thinking, the protesters, they wanted them really thinking they weren't being told everything.

-And then when they were told everything, then a conspiracy doubled and tripled because they thought they were being lied to.
+And then when they were told everything, then the conspiracy doubled and tripled because they thought they were being lied to.

-In case you have any doubts about any of this, there are now photos of Democrat Voter registration tent that has been set up in Ferguson.
+In case you have any doubts about any of this, there are now photos of the Democrat voter registration tent that has been set up in Ferguson.

 The death of Michael Brown is being used to register Democrats in Ferguson, Missouri, practically right next to the memorial for the kid.